trampgeek/jobe/README.md

 CodeRunner sites around the world.
 It can be considered stable and secure, though it should be run only on a separate appropriately-firewalled server.

-With reference to the original API spec, onnly immediate-mode runs are supported, with run results being returned with the response to the POST of the run requests.
+With reference to the original API spec, only immediate-mode runs are supported, with run results being returned with the response to the POST of the run requests.
 Run results are not retained by the server (unless *run\_spec.debug* is true; see the API), so